J4Numbers/dwp-snr-node-g7-cinema-tickets/testing.README.md

 ## Testing criteria

 The tests are split into different criteria according to the rules.
 These criteria may include more than one test around negative conditions and edge cases.
-The tests themselves are then split out between the code interface, and an API test.

 ### At least one adult ticket should always be bought